osercinoglu/bioinformatics_gtubeng/README.md

+# Bioinformatics Learning Resources and Exercises

-# What is this repository all about?
+## What is this repository all about?

 This repository stores bioinformatics exercises for two courses taught at Gebze Technical University in Fall 2024 Semester:
 * BSB511 - Bioinformatics Fundamentals, a graduate-level course taught at GTU Bioinformatics and Systems Biology Graduate Program.